 Can U.S. President Joe Biden really support Ukraine against Russia for “as long as it takes,” as he has pledged?
 Congressional support for this aid has largely been bipartisan and wide-ranging, but Ron DeSantis and other leading Republicans are beginning to question whether the United States is prepared to keep it up.
 Meanwhile, Russian President Vladimir Putin met with Chinese leader Xi Jinping in Moscow, as the competition between the United States and China intensifies and the diplomatic relationship dives to a new low.

-Plus, as always, there will be a glimpse into the reporters’ notebooks, with insider insights into what Washington is really talking about when it comes to geopolitics.
 Tune in for the inside scoop and watch FP’s reporters in conversation with the magazine’s executive editor, Amelia Lester.

 Amy Mackinnon discusses whether Beijing is considering sending lethal aid to Ukraine while it simultaneously attempts to play peace broker and mediator between Ukraine and Russia.